emmaegnot/thinking-space/README.md

   - **Aim**: To understand their child's emotions, and allow them to feel that their child is in capable hands at school

 ## User stories
-- As a child, I want to communicate my emotions effectively so that I can focus in class and get along with my peers.
+- Children: as a child in a classroom, I may struggle with my emotions and that can lead to me disrupting the class, or a teacher spending valuable learning time trying to calm me down.
+A web app can provide me with the environment to understand and control my emotions, through features such as videos (for more visual learners) or the creative feature of picking a shape and colour.
+This should help me to focus more effectively in class, and learn more than I otherwise would have, or possibly allow me to get along better with my peers.
-- As a teacher, I want to connect with my students so that I can understand how I can help them learn effectively.
+- Teacher: teachers naturally want to get the best out of their students, but behavioural issues can cause disruption which can be costly for teaching time.
+This app will allow my students to focus better, and may even help me connect with them through understanding what they are going through.
+This should cause a better learning environment for everyone involved.
-- As a parent, I want to understand my child so that I can provide them a healthy upbringing.
+- Parent: As a parent, I want my child to be getting a good education, and to not feel overly negative emotions.
+The app should help with both of these issues, allowing my child to focus in class, and providing them with a way to understand and deal with any feelings they may have.
+This may even help with the burdens of parenting in general, and could have a positive effect on home life too.

 ## Team members